-Our system of sanction is very simple and we are counting on your support.
+Our system of sanction is very simple, and for it to be effective, we are counting on your support.
 If you are worried about it, the best way to avoid it is to make sure your child picks up the habits and sticks to them every single day.
 Please use some of the summer to get them into the right frame of mind.
-There is nothing to worry about if they do.